 In the spring of 1680 the colony moved its town site across the Ashley River.
 There, on Oyster Point, the second Charles Towne took shape.
 This tongue of land between the Ashley and Cooper Rivers had been reserved soon after the settlers arrived in 1670 to be the permanent site of the town when the colony grew stronger.
-The peninsular commanded both rivers for access and defense and had good anchorage.
+The peninsula commanded both rivers for access and defense and had good anchorage.
 The old village, though not completely abandoned, became known as "Old Charles Towne" or simply "Old Town."

-The small colony spreading out from Charles Towne (the spelling was not changed to Charleston until after the Revolution), was destined to be come one of the most important and wealthiest in British America.
+The small colony spreading out from Charles Towne (the spelling was not changed to Charleston until after the Revolution) was destined to become one of the most important and wealthiest in British America.
 During the 1680's and afterward it grew rapidly.
 It would find its wealth, as the Proprietors had envisioned, by trade based on the products of the land.
 However, trade with the Indians for animal skins, especially deer skins, brought the first significant money and established the colony economically.

 As the colonists exported skins, barrel staves, pitch, tar, and other naval stores, as well as beef and lumber, the search continued for a money earning staple crop.
-The experimenting done with oranges, ginger, grapes, olives, figs, and other plants produced no bonaza crop.
+The experimenting done with oranges, ginger, grapes, olives, figs, and other plants produced no bonanza crop.
 Hope for the potential of silk production saw a governor name his plantation "Silk Hope," and the Lords Proprietors commissioned a Huguenot settlement to experiment with silk and wine production.
 A more aptly named plantation became "Rice Hope."

-Rice seed came to Charles Towne from Madagascar and slightly later from India.
+Rice was being grown in Charles Towne in 1672.
+Rice seed from Madagascar had reached the colony by 1685 and from India somewhat later.
 Rice production reached significant quantities in the 1690's.
 In the first seven months of 1700, 300 tons went to England and 30 to the West Indies.
 From then it increased rapidly to be a magnificent crop for the next two centuries.
 At first rice was cultivated in inland fresh water swamps.
 Later its culture moved onto land flooded by fresh water from tidal streams.

 Dangers and troubles abounded for the Charles Towne colony.
 Fighting between St. Augustine and Charles Towne, done through their Indian allies, set the stage for direct fighting between 1702-1706.
 Charles Towne was by then a walled city, the only one in English North America.
-Disease in the form of small pox took a fearful toll from 1697-99.
+Disease in the form of small-pox took a fearful toll from 1697-1699.
 In February of 1698 a fire, the first of many to come, put a third of Charles Towne in ashes.
 A plague killed many cattle and an earthquake terrorized the inhabitants.
 In the early fall of 1699 yellow fever made its first frightening visitation, killing at least 160 people in the town.
 Later that fall a hurricane flooded the town, forcing people to the upper stories and sinking a shipload of immigrants approaching the harbor.